-One of my new clients came in recently and described herself as an “emotional sponge.”
-She picked up everything from people around her– negative energy, grumpy moods, heaviness, all of it.
-There was one manager in particular that really affected her.
-Every time this man came into the gym, it was like a dark cloud followed him.
-When she had to interact with this person, she noticed that her mood would sour, and she would begin to feel negative and angry being there– even though her day didn’t start out that way.
-It was more than just sensing what others were feeling; those feelings lingered within her.
-She was feeling anxious and drained.
-She didn’t know how or why she absorbing all this muck.
+One of my clients, who often feels anxious and drained, describes herself as an “emotional sponge.”
+She picks up everything from people around her– negative energy, grumpy moods, heaviness, all of it.
+There is one manager at her workplace that really affects her.
+When she interacts with this person, she notices her mood sours, and she begins to feel negative and angry being there– even though her day didn’t start out that way.
+For her, this is more than simply sensing what others were feeling; those strong negative feelings linger.
+She doesn’t know how or why she absorbs all this muck.

-On the other hand, when we start “absorbing” or holding on to other people’s “stuff” then it becomes an energetic pattern that needs correction.
-We know it doesn’t feel good to hang on to this stuff, but how do we let it go?
+We know it doesn’t feel good to take on to this heavy emotion, but how do we let it go?

-Here are several ways that we can make adjustments:
+Here are several ways that you can get started:

 - Go for a walk in nature.
-Leave that heavy bag in the car!
 Visit your local conservation area or bike path and go for a stroll.
-Being around trees and plants are easy ways to let go of stress.
+Trees and plants whisk away stress, and gentle movement can shift your thought patterns.

 - Expansion Meditation.
 Allow yourself to sit comfortably in a chair with feet flat on the floor.
 Close your eyes and imagine a beam of sunlight surrounding you and filling you up with light and love, curiosity, adventure, grace, laughter, or anything else you would like to surround yourself with.
-Imagine that you expand bigger than your town, your country, bigger than this planet.
+Imagine expanding bigger than your town, bigger than your country, bigger than this planet.
 Imagine that you’re way out in space and filled up with this light.
 Breathe.
 See if there are areas of that you or your body that need more light.
 Fill up those places and expand those areas out more.
 Breathe.
-Just observe and feel.
-We’re not here to judge ourselves.

 - Get a Reiki session.
 If you cannot shake those negative feelings, sometimes we need a little external support.
-Reiki is a gentle technique that helps us calm our minds, clear anxiety and stress, and shift our nervous system from “fight or flight” into “rest and restore.”
+Reiki is a gentle technique that helps us calm our minds, clear anxiety and stress, and calm our nervous system.
 Ask a friend or family member that practices Reiki for a little boost.
 Or simply find a practitioner that you like and trust.
-Get back to feeling like yourself again.
+Allow someone to lighten your load.

-If you are feeling like an emotional sponge or feeling the weight of the world, please take a few moments to care for yourself.
+If you are feeling like an emotional sponge or really drained, please take the time to care for yourself.
 Reach out for guidance and support.
 We are most effective when we are relaxed and happy.
 It’s not as far off as it may seem.

-Caroline Ruderman is a Reiki teacher and practitioner in Northampton, MA and has office hours Monday-Friday, including daytime and evening hours.
-Like her on Facebook or reach out with questions at CarolineRuderman@gmail.com.
+Caroline Ruderman is a Reiki teacher and practitioner in Northampton, MA and has office hours Monday-Wednesday, including daytime and evening hours.
+Like her on Instagram or reach out with questions at CarolineRuderman@gmail.com.